60% of those who use illegal drugs are 15 to 24 years old

 GHB is odourless and nearly tasteless.
 Users report that it induces a state of relaxation.
 The effects can be felt within 5 to 20 minutes after ingestion and the high can last up to four hours.

-GHB has reportedly been used in cases of date rape.
+GHB has reportedly been used in cases of sexual assault and rape.
 Because GHB is odourless and tasteless, it can be slipped into someone’s drink without detection.

 This illegal “designer” drug is often used in combination with other drugs, such as Ecstasy.
 GHB is synthesized from a chemical used to clean electrical circuit boards, and is available in clear liquid, white powder, tablet and capsule form.